brayvid/soap/README.md

 - <s>Table of politicians with sort, filter and search capability</s>
 - <s>Click on a word to see ranking of politicians with respect to that word</s>
 - User login, demographics
+- Ranked choice voting system
+- Security so you can't add votes indefinitely
 - Public vs logged-in view
-- Security so you can't click and add votes indefinitely
 - Word cloud
 - Comparison between two or more politicians
 - Locality aware